emqx/emqx-docs/en_US/faq/use-guide.md

 1. After clicking "Download License", browse to the "license.zip" file that you downloaded.

-2. Copy the two files (emqx.lic, emqx.key) in the zip file to the EMQX license directory.
+2. Extract the license file (emqx.lic) from the zip file to a directory readable by the EMQX user.
-  - If your installation package is a zip file, the licenses are under "emqx/etc/";
-  - For DEB/RPM package, the licenses are under "/etc/emqx/";
-  - For Docker image, the licenses are under "/opt/emqx/etc/".

-After the copy is completed, the license needs to be reloaded from the command line to complete the update:
+After the extraction is complete, the license needs to be reloaded from the command line to complete the update:

 ```
 emqx_ctl license reload [license file path]